2023 Slovak parliamentary election: Aftermath

 As analysts predicted, Peter Pellegrini's Hlas-SD played the role of kingmaker in the "jockeying" that characterized the election's aftermath.
 Two viable coalitions emerged: one consisting of Fico's Smer-SD, Hlas-SD, and SNS; the other of Hlas-SD, PS, KDH, and SaS.
 On 2 October 2023, two days after the election, president Zuzana Čaputová tasked Fico, as the leader of the now-largest parliamentary party, with forming a government within 14 days.
 On 3 October, she held "informal discussions" with PS's leader Michal Šimečka about the possibility of a PS-led coalition before meeting with Pellegrini and KDH's Milan Majerský.
 Following this meeting, Pellegrini stated that his party was not ruling out either coalition.

 According to SNS leader Andrej Danko, the ensuing negotiations revolved around Pellegrini's future role.
 Fico allegedly offered Pellegrini the role of Speaker of the National Council, while Šimečka was willing to support Pellegrini for Prime Minister in exchange for PS receiving the Ministry of the Interior.
 On 10 October, Hlas-SD announced that it had rejected PS's offer.
 On 11 October, Smer-SD, Hlas-SD, and SNS ratified their coalition agreement, according to which they were to receive 6, 7, and 3 ministerial portfolios, respectively.

 On 12 October, the Party of European Socialists (PES) suspended Smer-SD and Hlas-SD over their plans to enter into coalition with SNS, which the PES views as a "radical-right party."
 One week later, on 19 October, Čaputová announced she would not approve the coalition government's nominee for Minister of Environment, Rudolf Huliak (SNS), due to his avowed climate change denialism.
 This delayed the swearing-in of the new government.
 After the coalition partners replaced Huliak with Tomáš Taraba (also SNS) as their nominee for the post, Čaputová accepted the coalition's government.
 She swore in the new government, with Fico at its helm, on 25 October.

 Foreign interference allegations

-In July 2025, the Slovakian government under Fico accused the United Kingdom Foreign, Commonwealth and Development Office of paying influencers to boost the Progressive Slovakia party during the election, citing a report by investigative website Declassified UK.
+In July 2025, the Slovak government under Fico accused the United Kingdom Foreign, Commonwealth and Development Office of paying influencers to boost the Progressive Slovakia party during the election, citing a report by investigative website Declassified UK.
 The United Kingdom denied efforts to influence the election and stated that the activity was aimed at boosting youth turnout regardless of party.